 For Record Types, activate languageAware in the config.yaml:

-With vendor/bin/typo3 content-blocks:language:generate, you automatically generate labels.xlf for all defined fields.
+vendor/bin/typo3 content-blocks:language:generate generates labels.xlf automatically for all defined fields.

 Tooling and Resources